MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-see-data-see-records.md

 ![](media/desktop-see-data-see-records/see-record3.png)

-To get back to the report, select the **< Back to Report** button in the upper-left corner of the canvas.
+To get back to the report, select **< Back to Report** in the upper-left corner of the canvas.

 ![](media/desktop-see-data-see-records/see-record4.png)